Effective February 2021

 ‘Personal information’ is any information that can be used to identify you or that we can link to you.
 Where you use our services, we will collect personal information directly from you.

-We may also collect personal information from third parties such as your employing organisation, regulatory authorities, recruitment agencies, credit reporting agencies, information or service providers, publicly available records, and the third parties described in this Statement.
+We may also collect personal information from third parties such as your employing organisation, regulatory authorities, recruitment agencies, credit reporting agencies, information or service providers, publicly available records, and the third parties described in this Privacy Statement.

 Information that you voluntarily provide to us